 - In June 2022, Lilliput mussels were collected and relocated by two qualified aquatic biologists hired by the City.

 - In August 2022, The City of Hamilton completed bluegill habitat enhancement work in Cootes Paradise as part of its Ministry of Environment, Conservation and Parks (MECP) permit.
 By installing over 10 brush piles, 35 nesting structures and five root wads, the City is improving bluegill habitats, and by extension, Lilliput mussels that latch on to bluegill fish.

 - Based on the Ministry of Northern Development, Mines, Natural Resources and Forestry regulations and the fish species present, in-water work is prohibited from March 15 to July 15 each year to ensure no negative impacts on fish spawning.
-In-water work is scheduled to begin in late August to comply with these regulations.

 - Prior to dredging activities, each work area in the creek is isolated using a turbidity/silt curtain that includes a weighted line to maintain bottom contact, and a floating line to isolate the work area at the surface.
 Fish and wildlife are excluded from the work area prior to the dredging activities by a qualified aquatic biologist, mitigating potential interaction with the dredging operation in accordance with governing protocols.